| Acceleration Studies Foundation

 in outreach, education, research, and selective advocacy with respect

-use to create, plan, benefit from, and predict the future by advancing
+and organizations use to create, manage, and predict the future

 3. To broadly help individuals, organizations,